RespectNoodles/HelpBox/README.md

 ## Overview

-HelpBox is a portable, project-local tool registry and installer with a friendly CLI.
+HelpBox is a portable, project-local tool registry and installer with a friendly CLI. <br>
 It lets you list, install, update, and verify tools from a JSON registry while keeping installs inside a configurable prefix (default: \`./.tools\`) so projects stay self-contained.